ahuraira/integrated-hr-recruitment-tracker/docs/04-User-Guides.md

 1.  **Receive the Feedback Request Email:** Shortly after the interview's scheduled end time, you will receive an automated email with a subject line like: **"[REQUIRED]: Feedback for interview with [Candidate Name]"**.

-    *(Insert a screenshot of the feedback request email, highlighting the unique link)*

 2.  **Open the Feedback Form:** Click the unique, personalized link in the email.
 This will open the "Interview Feedback Form" in your web browser.
     *   **Note:** The form will already be pre-filled with the candidate's name and other details.
 You do not need to enter this information.